getzola/zola/docs/content/documentation/templates/pages-sections.md

 ancestors: Array<String>;
 // The relative path from the `content` directory to the markdown file
 relative_path: String;
+// The language for the page if there is one
+lang: String?
 ```

 ## Section variables